asyncPranav/Obsidian/Java doubts/Doubt 25 - Final Class.md

 - **Final classes prevent modification through inheritance.**
 - **They improve security, performance, and maintainability.**
 - **Used in immutable classes and utility classes.**

-Would you like a practical coding exercise on final classes? 😊